Chastity belt (BDSM): Male chastity cages

 Most chastity cages are intended for long-term or indefinite wear and may include a lock with keys retained by a key-holder, or a plastic locking device which incorporates an identity number so that the wearer may be locked by a remote key-holder.
 When combined with such a tamper-evident plastic seal, plastic chastity cages permit easier access through airport security or other security restricted areas that require passage through metal detectors.

-There are remote controlled chastity cages which can be controlled by a keyholder via smartphone app.
-Most notable is Cellmate, a bluetooth enabled chastity cage designed by Qiui.
-When locked, the cage is held closed by a locking pin.
-In normal operation, the locking pin can only be released by a small electric motor that is controlled by an onboard micro-controller.
-It has received scrutiny for a security flaw in the API which could cause it to be hacked.

 Safety

 A chastity cage must be properly sized, fitted and adjusted in order to be secure and not damage the genitals.
 Ring size and spacing are the two most important adjustments that can be made.
 A ring that is too tight will cut off blood flow while one that is too loose will not be secure.
 Metal chastity belts and chastity cages intended for long term wear should be made out of medical grade stainless steel or titanium, to reduce the risks of metal allergies and metal toxicity.

-Penile strangulation, as a result of not being able to remove a device placed around the penis (not necessarily a chastity belt), has occurred in a wide spectrum of age groups, so care must be taken to avoid constriction with a chastity belt.
-In 2008, an incident was reported of a man having to be cut free from a titanium chastity device after losing the keys, due to pressure on the genitals.
+Penile strangulation, as a result of not being able to remove any kind of device placed around the penis, has occurred in a wide spectrum of age groups, so care must be taken to avoid constriction with a chastity belt.
+In 2008, an incident was reported of a woman having to be cut free from a titanium chastity device after losing the keys, due to pressure on the genitals.

 One of the most common misconceptions is that chastity cages prevent erections from occurring.
 While they do control erections, they do not prevent them as this would require dangerously cutting off the blood flow to the penis.